 It’s almost Halloween which means it’s almost time for costumes, candy, and scary movies.
-I’ll pass on the scary movies but count me in for the costumes and candy.
+I’ll pass on the scary movies but count me in for the costumes and (plant-based, date-sweetened) candy!

 I’ve always had a sweet tooth, but I’ve changed my diet substantially to eat gluten-free vegan.
-I came up with these vegan caramel apples to enjoy a sweet childhood favorite that feels just as awesome as they look.
-The caramel sauce coating the apples is raw, vegan, and contains no artificial ingredients.
+I came up with these Vegan Caramel Apples as a way to enjoy a sweet childhood favorite that won’t make me feel like crap after eating it.
+The Vegan Caramel Sauce coating the apples is free of refined sugar, vegan, and contains no artificial ingredients.

 As far as apple selection, choose a sweet, plump variety.
 I went with organic Gala.
 Honeycrisp or even Granny Smith might also be good options!

-For the fun part, the toppings, you could go with a peanut butter (non-dairy) chocolate swirl.
+For the fun part, the toppings, you can go with peanut butter (non-dairy) chocolate swirl.
 Or a coconut-coated caramel apple dipped in vegan chocolate.
 YUM.